 Source: Company earnings reports and Statista

-Meta's $164 billion in ad revenue is a number that deserves its own context.
-They earn more from advertising than the entire GDP of many countries.
-And they do it on essentially two platforms.
+Meta earns $164 billion from advertising on essentially two platforms.
 The moat is distribution: 5+ billion people use at least one Meta property every month.
-When someone tells me paid social is overpriced, I ask them: overpriced compared to what alternative that reaches the same audience?
+When someone tells me paid social is overpriced, I ask the obvious follow-up: overpriced compared to what alternative that reaches the same audience?

 Demographics and User Behavior